 I’ve put together a list of all the restaurants, bars, and cafés that Anthony Bourdain visited while he was in Lisbon so you can visit them for yourself.

-You’ll need to queue to get in here.
-The restaurant opens at 12 pm so, if you’re going for lunch, try and get there as close to 12 as possible.
+Cervejaria Ramiro opens at midday so, if you’re going for lunch, try and get there as close to 12 as possible.
+The earlier you are, the better chance you have of getting a table.
 The same applies for dinner: the earlier than you can get there, the better.

 - Website: cervejariaramiro.pt (TripAdvisor Reviews)